 3. It is observed, that this passage taken in "our sense, is rather an argument that some of them, who were given by God to Christ, may perish; because it is affirmed, that one of them, who was thus given to Christ, did so."
-To which I answer, that though Judas, the son of perdition, was given to Christ, and chosen 1.
-"That this passage was spoken only of the twelve by him as an apostle, yet he was not given to him by a apostles, as is evident from the whole context; and so special act of the Father's grace, nor chosen in him, or there is no reason to extend it to all true believers." by him, and united to him, as a member of him, as the What has been said under the preceding Section, is a rest of the apostles and all the elect of God are.
-I speak sufficient reply to this: for though it is evident from the not of you all, says he (John 13:18), I know whom I context, that Christ is speaking primarily, and more have chosen, that is, to eternal life; for, otherwise, immediately of the apostles, yet not of them only, nor he had chosen Judas as an apostle equally with the of them as apostles, but as members of him, given rest (John 6:70): have I not chosen you twelve, and one day, and of God's eternal purposes and promises of of you is a devil?
-And from all the accounts that are given of him, it does not appear that he ever received the true grace of God; and therefore his perdition, to which he was appointed, which is the reason of his being called the son of perdition, is no instance of the apostacy Of a real saint, or true believer, or of one who, in a way of special grace, was given by the saved; and not of that present generation, much less Father to Christ.
-Moreover eji mh, which is rightly rendered by our translators but, is not exceptive, but adversative (see Gal.
-1:7; Rev. 21:27), and does not imply, that Judas was one of those that were given to Christ, and that his perdition is an exception to called, nor had any spiritual gifts or saving blessings the preservation of them all; but the sense of the text of grace bestowed on them.
-The arguments from is, None of those that thou gavest me is lost; but the son of perdition is lost, he having never been given to me as an object of thy love, only as an apostle, and, therefore, is left to that perdition to which he was appointed; whereby the Scripture, that speaks of his destruction, will be fulfilled.
+To which I answer, that though Judas, the son of perdition, was given to Christ, and chosen by him as an apostle, yet he was not given to him by a special act of the Father's grace, nor chosen in him, or by him, and united to him, as a member of him, as the rest of the apostles and all the elect of God are.
+I speak not of you all, says he (John 13:18), I know whom I have chosen, that is, to eternal life; for, otherwise, he had chosen Judas as an apostle equally with the rest (John 6:70): have I not chosen you twelve, and one of you is a devil?
+And from all the accounts that are given of him, it does not appear that he ever received the true grace of God; and therefore his perdition, to which he was appointed, which is the reason of his being called the son of perdition, is no instance of the apostacy Of a real saint, or true believer, or of one who, in a way of special grace, was given by the Father to Christ.
+Moreover εφι μη, which is rightly rendered by our translators but, is not exceptive, but adversative (see Gal.
+1:7; Rev. 21:27), and does not imply, that Judas was one of those that were given to Christ, and that his perdition is an exception to the preservation of them all; but the sense of the text is, None of those that thou gavest me is lost; but the son of perdition is lost, he having never been given to me as an object of thy love, only as an apostle, and, therefore, is left to that perdition to which he was appointed; whereby the Scripture, that speaks of his destruction, will be fulfilled.

-Section 3 Romans 11:29.
 For the gifts and calling of God are without repentance.